How To Remove MyTransitGuide Toolbar

-The MyTransitGuide or the MyTransitGuide Toolbar, developed by the notorious MindSpark Interactive Networks LLC., is considered a PUP (Potentially Unwanted Program), which is also a malicious browser hijacker.
+MyTransitGuide or MyTransitGuide Toolbar, developed by the notorious MindSpark Interactive Networks LLC., is considered a PUP (Potentially Unwanted Program) by the majority of the reputable malware researchers.
+In addition to the claim, that the MyTransitGuide is a PUP, some of the security researchers are also considering it a browser hijacker, because of it way of work.
 When installed on a customer`s computer, the redirector will attach to every popular browser on the PC, in order to compromise the browser`s settings such as the homepage and the default search engine.
 When the user performs a search, it will be redirected to http://home.tb.ask.com/.
 The search results will be compromised, and they would show up information loaded with further link spam or ad spam or it could use some other third-party advertising.

 !!!
-Please note that these infections could potentially bring up other malware to your computer and even cause a loss of data.
-Please do not underestimate such threats.
+Please note that these kinds of infections could potentially bring up other malware to your computer and even cause loss of data.
+We strongly recommend you to not underestimate such threats.

 There are two ways to remove this infection.
 It is totally up to you to decide which way you want to go:

-1. Automatic Removal Method (highly recommended for ALL users) using a Professional Malware Removal Software.
+1. Automatic Removal Method (recommended for ALL users) using a SpyHunter Malware Security Suite.

-2. Manual Removal (recommended ONLY for PC Experts or Enthusiasts).
+2. Manual Removal Method (recommended ONLY for PC Experts or Enthusiasts).

 We recommend using SpyHunter Malware Security Suite.